 2.12 A preliminary hydrological assessment has been undertaken by WSP.
-No fluvial flood risk problems have been identified but the scale of new development may require a pre-development flood risk assessment to be undertaken.
+No fluvial flood risk problems have been identified but the scale of new development may require a pre-development flood risk assessment to be undertaken to consider the management of surface water run off as all as other potential sources of flooding which are not considered in the mapping of Flood Zones such as ground water and overland run-off.